ankurchavda/SparkLearning/README.md

 --------------------------
 56. Understanding the Spark UI
 Use setJobDescription for better tracking in the Spark UI.
-Use event timeline to analyze jobs that are taking long time to execute Event timeline for a stage has various tasks including Executor computing time, which btw should be the most occuring in the timeline.
+Use event timeline to analyze jobs that are taking a long time to execute The event timeline for a stage has various tasks including Executor computing time, which btw should be the most occurring in the timeline.
 Any other coloured tasks are overhead and should be considered if we want to optimize the process.
-If there's a lot of overhead time then one should consider creater larger partitions of data.
+If there's a lot of overhead time then one should consider creator larger partitions of data.
-In Summary Metrics tab we can see the statistics by quartile for the green tasks in the event timeline.
-Here we should anaylize Duration to see if the partitions are skewed.
+In the Summary Metrics tab, we can see the statistics by quartile for the green tasks in the event timeline.
+Here we should analyze Duration to see if the partitions are skewed.
 If the min-max fields show a greater difference, that indicates skewed partitions.
-Input Size/Records can also be used in the similar way to analyze where there is a larger difference between the min,median and max sizes of partitions.
+Input Size/Records can also be used in a similar way to analyze where there is a larger difference between the min, median and max sizes of partitions.
-Inside the SQL tab, we can click on the hob descriptions that we set.
+Inside the SQL tab, we can click on the job descriptions that we set.
 This will lead us to a more explanatory visualization mapped to the actual code that we wrote.
 --------------------------
 57. Shared resources
 Executors share machine level resources.
-That is if node has 4 executors, all the resources would be shared between those.
+That is if a node has 4 executors, all the resources would be shared between those.
 Tasks share executor level resources.
 Resources are shared by the cores in a single node.
 Meaning they share the memory, disk, network.
 If any of the cores under an executor fail because of OOM or any other reason, the whole executor will be affected and the process on that executor will have to be stopped.
 --------------------------
 58. Local and Global Results -
-When certain actions and tranformations are performed there are scenarios when the tasks operate on a partition individually, and then the same operation needs to be performed again globally to get the accurate results.
-For example if 5 executors give record count of each partition to be 4,5,5,6,4 then a final global count operation is needed to say that the dataset has 24 records.
+When certain actions and transformations are performed there are scenarios when the tasks operate on a partition individually, and then the same operation needs to be performed again globally to get accurate results.
+For example, if 5 executors give the record count of each partition to be 4,5,5,6,4 then a final global count operation is needed to say that the dataset has 24 records.
 More such operations are -

 |Stage 1         |    Stage 2 |
 |----------------|--------------------|